bediger4000/heapcount/README.md

 as the underlying data storage.
 Solving the problem doesn't require more than a rudimentary knowledge of the definition of the heap data structure.
+That makes the problem statement deceptive.
+The example isn't terribly informative either.

 The recursive function that gives a count of heaps constructible from a list of unique integers is far too obscure to expect even a specialist